-30The idea behind including loans from some pre-crunch months (Oct-Dec, 2017) in the comparison (non-crunch) months was to ensure that the comparison months remain representative.
+32The idea behind including loans from some pre-crunch months (Oct-Dec, 2017) in the comparison (non-crunch) months was to ensure that the comparison months remain representative.
 However, keeping in mind that the cash crunch itself might affect the repayment status of the loans (not disbursal day discontinuity, though) disbursed before the crunch, we include loans from the pre-crunch periods that were disbursed sufficiently long before the beginning of the cash crunch to minimize such an effect.

-crunch district during the crunch period, indicating that we cannot rule out the absence of discontinuity for this sample even though the estimate for discontinuity is negative.
+Table 9 presents the regression results for the four samples of repeat non-performing loans disbursed in (i) crunch period, crunch districts; (ii) crunch period, non-crunch districts; (iii) non-crunch period, crunch districts; and (iv) non-crunch period, non-crunch districts.
+The same set of regressions is performed for the narrow 7-day bandwidth and a wider 90-day bandwidth.
+It is reassuring to see that despite different number of loans across the two bandwidths, the discontinuity estimates for any sample are quite similar.
+The 90-day regressions make the estimates of regression more precise for all samples except for the crunch district in the crunch period.
+The discontinuity estimates for the crunch-districts-crunch-period sample remains negative but insignificant in the 90-day window.
 As for the two comparisons mentioned above, first, note that crunch districts in the crunch period show no significant discontinuity while non-crunch districts show a significant discontinuity in the same period.
 Further, the discontinuity for crunch districts becomes significant and is higher in magnitude in the non-crunch period compared to the crunch period.
 Finally, the non-crunch districts show a significant discontinuity in both time periods.

-Figure 8 plots the merchant transaction values and the corresponding fit from local linear regression across four samples.
+Figure 11 plots the merchant transaction values and the corresponding fit from local linear regression across four samples.
 The figure visually confirms the results of the regressions discussed above.
-Figure B5 in the Appendix B shows these comparisons for the 90-day window along with a global polynomial fit, with essentially the same conclusions.
+Figure B4 in the Appendix B shows these comparisons for the 90-day window along with a global polynomial fit, with essentially the same conclusions.
 Taken together, these results imply that borrowers use cash, at least partly, to divert their sales away from the lending payment company, thereby weakening debt enforcement.